Believing God

 In a startling encounter with the Living God, I was asked a question,

-Would you behave any differently if you were truly convinced that I AM?
+Would you behave any differently if you were truly convinced that I AM in charge?

-I knew as He spoke that He wasn't asking me if I believed in Him (whether I believed He existed or not), but rather if I actually believed Him...
+I knew that He wasn't asking me if I believed in Him (whether I believed He existed or not), but rather if I actually believed Him...

 • Did I believe all that He said?